openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   A LaTeX-like language that you use to write equations.
 Studio uses MathJax to render text input such as x^2 and sqrt(x^2-4) as "beautiful math."

-  For more information, see :ref:`partnercoursestaff:MathJax in Studio`.
+  For more information, see :ref:`MathJax in Studio`.

 .. _Module_g: